-Every hotel on the globe has seen cancelation rates skyrocket and vacancy approaching 90%, that is if they are not physically closed.
-In fact, we surveyed approximately 10,000 travelers and over half have canceled a vacation, or rescheduled.
+Every hotel on the globe has seen cancellation rates skyrocket and vacancy approaching 90%, that is if they are not physically closed.
+In fact, we surveyed approximately 10,000 travelers and over half have cancelled a vacation, or rescheduled.
 Here is the specific breakdown from our COVID-19 Consumer Sentiment Study and the full study can be found on FuelTravel.com here.

-This leads us to the salient question of the day, “How can I get those canceled reservations back?”
-To take this question one step further, “How can I get those canceled reservations back, before my competitor takes them from me?”
+This leads us to the salient question of the day, “How can I get those cancelled reservations back?”
+To take this question one step further, “How can I get those cancelled reservations back, before my competitor takes them from me?”

 Once you have your policies and plans set it is time to come up with a compelling, worry-free, offer to bring your guests back.
 This does not necessarily mean discounting.
 What it does mean is creating an offer that alleviates all the worries a guest would have in a post COVID world including:

 - Worry-free 100% refund policy

 - Added values for booking direct